Honeyz: 2012–2015: Second reunion

-The bands were originally only supposed to perform a one-off concert at London's Hammersmith Apollo on 26 February 2013, but when the entire show sold out in under five minutes shortly after the premiere of the first episode on 31 January 2013, rumors circulated that producers of the show were planning to tour the concert around the UK.
+The bands were originally only supposed to perform a one-off concert at London's Hammersmith Apollo on 26 February 2013, but, when the entire show sold out in under five minutes shortly after the premiere of the first episode on 31 January 2013, rumours circulated that show producers were planning to tour the concert around the UK.
 On 11 February, it was confirmed that due to high demands for tickets and the popularity of the show, a full 12-date tour around the country would be taking place from 3–12 May 2013.
 Two further dates in Ireland and Northern Ireland were later added as well.
 On 27 March 2013 it was announced that the bands would perform a mini Christmas tour in December 2013.

 Following an interview with The Vault in March 2013, the group confirmed that they were planning to record new material in the near future.
 During the arena tour, Honeyz revealed a new song, "Price You Pay", which they say they hope to release in Autumn 2013.

-On 16 September 2013, Honeyz attended the 2013 National Reality Television Awards, where The Big Reunion was up for several awards.
+On 16 September 2013 Honeyz attended the 2013 National Reality Television Awards, where The Big Reunion was up for several awards.
 On 7 February 2014, they posted on their Facebook page that they were "Putting pen to paper and writing some great songs..."
 On 31 July the group announced that Abdi decided to quit the band for the third time, leaving Cherry and Goodman to continue as a duo.

 On 20 November 2015, Honeyz released "Definitely Something", their first single in 14 years and first release as a duo.